victorvh/GameOfLife/README.md

 The color of living and dead cells.

-Configurations for the game can be made at the top of the Gamerenderer.cs file.
+Configurations for the game can be made at the top of the GameRenderer.cs file.

 ##Controls of the game:
 Left click: run one cycle.